Testing ECMAScript Modules Natively in Jest

 - We have to use dynamic imports to load our mocked modules in the right place

-Let’s assume we export the following class in myClass.js
+Let’s assume we are exporting the following class from myClass.js

 .